everythingisc00l/everythingisc00l/README.md

 ## Hi there 👋

-- ⚡ I’m currently working on medical AI agents and solving computer vision problems in medical segmentation
+- ⚡ I’m currently working on medical AI agents and solving computer vision problems